fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 ## <a class="anchor" id="mnode"></a> High-availability of mnode

-TDengine cluster is managed by mnode (a module of taosd, management node).
+DThouse cluster is managed by mnode (a module of taosd, management node).
 In order to ensure the high-availability of mnode, multiple mnode replicas can be configured.
 The number of replicas is determined by system configuration parameter numOfMnodes, and the effective range is 1-3.
 In order to ensure the strong consistency of metadata, mnode replicas are duplicated synchronously.

 A cluster has multiple data node dnodes, but a dnode runs at most one mnode instance.
 In the case of multiple dnodes, which dnode can be used as an mnode?
 This is automatically selected by the system based on the resource on the whole.
-User can execute the following command in the console of TDengine through the CLI program taos:
+User can execute the following command in the console of DThouse through the CLI program taos:

 ```
 SHOW MNODES;